Drug Abuse Case Study: Arjun’s Struggle Against Drug Dependence

 • Severe Opioid Use Disorder

-• Substance-Induced Anxiety and Depression
+• Substance-Induced Depression and Anxiety

-• Physical signs of drug-related liver strain and malnutrition
+• Physical evidence of drug-induced liver strain and malnutrition

 Treatment